top of page

 How is this project sustainable?

 Our project in Kenya is a social enterprise model.
 Fortunately, our product is inexpensive and farmers can see a good return on their investment.
-By keeping our purchase price at cost (including our manufacturing, lab management, marketing, and distribution costs), we can operate as a sustainable business once we reach scale.
+By keeping our purchase price at cost (including our manufacturing, lab management, marketing, and distribution costs), we can operate as a sustainable business once we reach scale (projected in 2025 in Kenya).
 This is a clear path.

 Regarding ongoing research for new weeds and new approaches, we are hoping that funding agencies will start redirecting some of the funding requests to include bioherbicide research (currently, most RFPs focus on crop breeding, crop rotation strategies, soil fertility, and chemical applications).